60dimension/IELTS-Vocabularies/Vocabulary04.md

 Chris Retzler has built a prototype of a machine called the wave rotor.

-She cites a favorite poem by George Herbert.
+She cites a favourite poem by George Herbert.

 Her internship was cut short because of a technical snafu.